-The rejection of the Lord Jesus really crowned the sin of the Jewish people&#8212;of man*;* but on the cross the Lord interposed by intercession, saying, &#8220;Father, forgive them, for they know not what they do &#8220;; and to this expression of the gracious and blessed mind of the Lord the Holy Ghost replies, when by the mouth of Peter He says, &#8220;and now, brethren, I wot that through ignorance ye did it, as did also your rulers; repent ye therefore.&#8221; That is, the Holy Ghost now bore testimony to the exaltation of Jesus to give *repentance* to Israel and remission of sins.
-Hence all the testimony of Peter is to God&#8217;s exaltation of the rejected Messiah, the Son of man.
+The rejection of the Lord Jesus really crowned the sin of the Jewish people -- of man; but on the cross the Lord interposed by intercession, saying, "Father, forgive them, for they know not what they do"; and to this expression of the gracious and blessed mind of the Lord the Holy Ghost replies, when by the mouth of Peter He says, "and now, brethren, I wot that through ignorance ye did it, as did also your rulers; repent ye therefore".
+That is, the Holy Ghost now bore testimony to the exaltation of Jesus to give *repentance* to Israel and remission of sins.
+Hence all the testimony of Peter is to God's exaltation of the rejected Messiah, the Son of man.
 This testimony, as has been long since observed, was finally rejected in the martyrdom of Stephen; and at this point the Jewish central successional order closed, and Paul, the chief volunteer and agent in carrying the active hatred of, and opposition to the testimony, into effect, is raised up to be a witness of the grace, which in long-suffering overruled it all and surpassed it all.
-Thus he was at once a messenger to the Gentiles of sovereign grace, and of the union of the church with Christ; and the type of the calling of a remnant of the Jews, by this sovereign grace, in the latter day: in respect of one, designating himself the chief of sinners; as regards the second, first called&#8212;or *all* long-suffering in him first shewn forth.
+Thus he was at once a messenger to the Gentiles of sovereign grace, and of the union of the church with Christ; and the type of the calling of a remnant of the Jews, by this sovereign grace, in the latter day: in respect of one, designating himself the chief of sinners; as regards the second, first called -- or all long-suffering in him first shewn forth.
 He was taken into a solitary place of sovereign grace, to

 {113}